wader/fq/README.md

 ### Goals

-- Make binary formats accessible and queryable.
+- Make binaries accessible, queryable and sliceable.
 - Nested formats and bit-oriented decoding.
 - Quick and comfortable CLI tool.
 - Bits and bytes transformations.

 ### Hopes

 - Make it useful enough that people want to help improve it.
 - Inspire people to create similar tools.